Times of Old

 A male voice replies, “Yes, Wilma, I think he is.
 That’s why I took him when I could.”
 A small delay, and, “Ed, we know you’re awake.
 Please tell me why you’re quiet, and why you just lie there.”

 “You’re in our spaceship.
 I manipulated your continuum to put a clone of you in your place in the time between the bomber starting to grip the detonator and when it blew.
 No one noticed.
 You now qualify as one of those who were abducted by aliens.
-Except they have proof you’re dead, complete with body parts.
+Except they have proof you’re dead, complete with some parts of your body.
 Your family will get all the insurance bonuses.
 On a side issue, just what is it with you and Doctor Josef.
 He was very angry about the attack, but when he heard you were dead he was ... well, I think the expression ‘blew sky high’ best covers it.”

 “I wish I knew.
 I’d never heard of him, nor met him, until this job was offered to me.
 They were very insistent on getting me on it.
 In the end they paid me so much they couldn’t hire two other techs.”